zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

   Thanks to this change, Capacitor dependencies are now properly linked to the project's TypeScript configuration.
 That means you won't have to install dependencies twice, once in `/src-capacitor` and once in the root folder.
 So, you can remove the Capacitor dependencies from the root `package.json` file.
 From now on, installing Capacitor dependencies only in the `/src-capacitor` folder will be enough.

+  Another benefit of this change is that folder aliases(`quasar.config file > build > alias`) are automatically recognized by TypeScript.
+So, you can remove `tsconfig.json > compilerOptions > paths`.
+If you were using a plugin like `tsconfig-paths-webpack-plugin`, you can uninstall it and use `quasar.config file > build > alias` as the source of truth.

   Properly running typechecking and linting requires the `.quasar/tsconfig.json` to be present.
 The file will be auto-generated when running `quasar dev` or `quasar build` commands.
 But, as a lightweight alternative, there is a new CLI command `quasar prepare` that will generate the `.quasar/tsconfig.json` file and some types files.
 It is especially useful for CI/CD pipelines.
   <br>